BrianMills2718/twitter-trust-system/README.md

 ```

 ## Overview
-This project simulates an eigenvector-based reputation system for Twitter users.
-The system allows users to distribute a fixed "trust budget" among other users, creating a network of trust relationships.
+This project implements an eigenvector-based reputation system for Twitter users.
+The system allows users to assign trust ratings to other users (from -100 to +100), creating a network of trust relationships.
 Trust scores are calculated using a PageRank-like algorithm, where a user's reputation depends on both how much trust they receive and the trustworthiness of those who trust them.

 ## Concept

 The core ideas behind this system are:

-1. **Limited Trust Budget**: Each user has a fixed amount of trust (e.g., 1000 points) they can distribute to others
+1. **Normalized Trust Assignments**: Each user can assign ratings from -100 to +100, which are normalized to ensure fair influence (using L2 normalization)
 2. **Weighted Influence**: A user's trust assignment carries weight proportional to their own trustworthiness
 3. **Trust Propagation**: Trust flows through the network recursively (similar to PageRank)
 4. **Community Structure**: The system naturally allows communities to form around shared interests